jawaidiqbal10/ietf-draft-ai-security-events/draft-iqbal-rosomakho-ai-security-events-00.md

 # IANA Considerations

 This document has no IANA actions.
+Future versions may define an IANA registry for AI security event types and category identifiers.

-# Appendix A. JSON Schema Examples
+# JSON Schema Examples

 This appendix provides informative examples of event schemas in JSON format.